Archenhold Observatory: Berlin re-united

 After German reunification in 1990, the observatory came under control of the city's school administration.
 Significant repairs of the Great Refractor had to be carried out in 1989/1990 and 1995.
 As of 2018, the telescope remains operational and is available for night observing.
 The observatory underwent major refurbishment in 1995/1996.
 The exhibition was also completely revised.

 Since 2002, the observatory belongs to the German Museum of Technology.
 Dieter B. Herrmann retired in 2005.
 The observatory was then led for a while by the head of the astronomy department of the technology museum, Klaus Staubermann.
 In 2009, Felix Lühning became director of the Archenhold Observatory.

+Further activities

+Since 1972, the Archenhold Observatory edits its own celestial almanac "Blick in die Sternenwelt" on the basis of the Nautical Almanac but computed specifically for the coordinates of the observatory in Treptow.
+The editor and author was 1972 to 2014 Eckehard Rothenberg; since 2014 other members of the local hobby astronomers' club continue his work.

+As a support association, the astronomers's club also relaunched and continued the Archenhold Observatory publication series after German reunification.
+It had to be discontinued at the beginning of the 1990s because the research department(s) was dissolved, but was re-initiated in 2000 with a popular scientific-historical work by astronomer Susanne M Hoffmann.

+The physicist and amateur astronomer Jürgen Rose built a radio telescope, a spark chamber and several devices for particle counting in the observatory as part of his commitment to the association and observatory.
+He uses these to investigate cosmic cosmic radiation in a completely automated robotic observation program.

 Equipment

 Great Refractor

 The Great Refractor was built in 1896 for the Great Industrial Exposition of Berlin.
 With an aperture of 68 cm, a focal length of 21 m and a movable mass of 130 metric tons, it is considered a masterpiece of technology.
 The lenses were made by C. A. Steinheil & Söhne.
 Since 1967, the telescope is a protected monument.